GrantWinns/GrantWinns/README.md

 #### Why You Should Join Us

-I’m not here to play small, and neither are you.
+Your not here to play small, and neither am I.

-If you’re smart, driven, and ready to solve real problems, we should talk.
+You’re smart, driven, and ready to solve real problems.

+You're a builder, thinker, a doer.

-I want builders, thinkers, and doers on this journey—people who are ready to create something remarkable and make an impact.
+You're ready to create something remarkable and make an impact.

-If that’s you, stop waiting.
+If that’s you, stop waiting, let's go.

 Reach out, and let’s build the future together. 🚀